awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/template-paper-review.md

 ### Novel class definition and loose function

-In the paper, Exploiting the Earth’s Spherical Geometry to Geolocate Images, the authors used earth geometry to create a new way to partition the world and promote a new kind of loose function.
+In the paper, (3) «Exploiting the Earth’s Spherical Geometry to Geolocate Images», the authors used earth geometry to create a new way to partition the world and promote a new kind of loose function.
 By using the Mixture of von-Mises Fisher, considered the spherical analogue of the Gaussian distribution, they get better result than PlaNet and prove than the training model was more efficient than the previous related works.
 They also point out, that the output distribution for hard to classify images would give more interpretable information.

 <p align="center">
 <img src="../../.gitbook/assets/2022spring/29/lo.png" alt="drawing" width="400" align="center"/>